openid/sharedsignals/openid-sharedsignals-framework-1_0.md

   that discloses more information than necessary.

-TODO: consider adding a IANA Registry for stream configuration metadata, similar to Section 7.1.1 of {{OAUTH-DISCOVERY}}.
+TODO: consider adding a IANA Registry for stream configuration metadata, similar to Section 7.1.1 of {{RFC8414}}.
 This would allow other specs to add to the stream configuration.